applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ### Composition-based reference sequence collection <link src="P4vQ4b"/>

 While the random selection of database sequences can vastly reduce the runtime for database searching, we don't get the right answer very often.
-Let's go a heuristic that's a bit smarter.
+Let's try a heuristic that's a bit smarter.
 How about this: if the overall nucleotide composition of a query sequence is different than the overall nucleotide composition of a reference sequence, it's unlikely that the best alignment will result from that pairwise alignment.
 One metric of sequence composition that we can compute quickly (because remember, this has to be a lot faster than computing the alignment for it to be worth it) is GC content.
 Let's define a heuristic that only performs a pairwise alignment if the GC content of the reference sequence is within $p%%$ of the GC content of the query sequence.

 First, let's get an idea of what the range of GC contents is for all of our database sequences, as that will help us decide on a reasonable value for ``p``.